 It is a good idea to work through the practice application procedures on the website so that you know what information to have on hand and can plan your responses before beginning the formal application.
 Remember to tick ‘no’ when asked whether you have completed an alternative year 12 course (that refers to Baccalaureate, not home education).

 Special Entry Admissions Test (STAT) Many universities accept the Australian STAT aptitude test for mature age entrants and other non-standard applicants.
 It and the SAT are ways to demonstrate your ability and readiness to undertake university level study.
 There are two sections – one multiple choice which is mainly maths and one written English section.
 Find out more at the ACER site.
-A STAT preparation course can be undertaken with Vocational Entrance Programs if you wish.
+STAT preparation courses are available – see VTAC list.
 In some instances you can use the STAT to apply direct to a university (with direct or mid-year applications) and you can also use it as part of a VTAC application.

 The American Scholastic Aptitude Tests (SAT) The tests are run in Melbourne about once a month and result in a university entrance score comparable to an ATAR.
 All the info is on the US College Board site.
 Test bookings are required about a month ahead.
 Even if you are not paying for the online course you need to register on the website to book the exams and also you can do a free practice test online.
 They also have a book available with information on how to sit the exams and how they are marked which includes practice tests.
 The SAT has three sections: Critical Reading, Maths & Writing.
 In some instances you can use the SATs to apply direct to a university (with direct or mid-year applications) and you can also use it as part of a VTAC application.

 Bridging Courses There are a number of university bridging courses designed for non-year 12 applicants which can be useful for home educated applicants.

 - Some universities have their own eg Curtin University, explore the websites of nearby universities.